katiefenn/kfenn-rng-app/README.md

 - npm
 - Grunt

-Then run the command from the command line in the project root directory:
+Then run the commands from the command line in the project root directory:

 ```
 npm install